windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 natively integrating the Job controller with a new Workload API and a decoupled PodGroup API to treat related pods as a single logical entity.

-As of v1.35, the scheduler could perform [gang scheduling](https://kubernetes.io/docs/concepts/scheduling-eviction/gang-scheduling/) by ensuring a minimum number of pods are ready before any are bound, while the new work in gang scheduling in v1.36 includes a new PodGroup scheduling cycle, which atomically evaluates the entire pod group.
+Kubernetes v1.35 already supported [gang scheduling](https://kubernetes.io/docs/concepts/scheduling-eviction/gang-scheduling/) by requiring a minimum number of pods to be schedulable before any were bound to nodes. v1.36 goes further with a new PodGroup scheduling cycle that evaluates the entire group atomically, either all pods in the group are bound together, or none are.

 This work was done across several KEPs (including [#4671](https://kep.k8s.io/4671), [#5547](https://kep.k8s.io/5547), [#5832](https://kep.k8s.io/5832), [#5732](https://kep.k8s.io/5732), and [#5710](https://kep.k8s.io/5710)) led by SIG Scheduling and SIG Apps.